jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 - **@tool**: LangChain tool decorator - marks function as a LangGraph tool

 **Logging**:
-- Append logging (INFO) at the beginning of processing with file path
+- Append logging (INFO) at the beginning of processing with file path: "Loading PowerPoint file: {file_path}"
-- Append logging (INFO) at the end of successful processing
-- Append logging (ERROR) if file loading fails

 **Error Handling**:
 - None.
 All errors and exceptions will be uncaught and bubble up the call stack.